You may be wondering about the way of doing business in Italy and if it’s compatible with, or similar to, UK business culture.

 The way of doing business in the UK and Italy is actually more similar than you might think.

-Italy ranks 13th out of 50 in Commisceo Global’s list of the easiest economies to do business in, just below the UK which comes in at number 12.
+Italy ranks 17th out of 50 in Commisceo Global’s list of the easiest economies to do business in, not far from the UK which comes in at number 10.

 This suggests both countries have relatively simple cultures for businesses to grow in.